simonprovost/Auto-SKWE/README.md

 ### OutputRuns:

-The outputAutoML folder will contain all the AutoML outcome (debug, info, warning, config, etc.) through all the runs you would have made, annotated by the number of the run such as *auto-sklearn-run_x*  `x=1 or 2 and so on`
+The outputAutoML folder will contain all the AutoML outcomes (debug, info, warning, config, etc.) through all the runs you would have made, annotated by the number of the run such as *auto-sklearn-run_x*  `x=1 or 2 and so on`